Loading...

 ~のですか implies a question that is in some way derived from the current situation or discussion.

-~のか really "feels" aggressive.
-That is, implying specific information, rather than the truth of the sentence as a whole.
+~のか marks "detail" questions — inquiring about specific information, rather than the truth of the sentence as a whole.

 Tip